plotly/plotly.py/doc/python/static-image-export.md

 `mathjax`: Location of the MathJax bundle needed to render LaTeX characters.
 Defaults to a CDN location.
 If fully offline export is required, set this to a local MathJax bundle.

+`plotlyjs`: Location of the Plotly.js bundle to use.
+Can be a local file path or URL.
+By default, Kaleido uses the Plotly.js bundle included with Plotly.py.

 `topojson`: Location of the topojson files needed to render choropleth traces.
 Defaults to a CDN location.
 If fully offline export is required, set this to a local directory containing the Plotly.js topojson files.

 `mapbox_access_token`: The default Mapbox access token (Kaleido v0 only).
 Mapbox traces are deprecated.
 See the [MapLibre Migration](https://plotly.com/python/mapbox-to-maplibre/) page for more details.